Andrew-CC-Martin/sudoku-solver/README.md

 ### Extra features

 - Won't allow updates that break the basic rules of sudoku
+  - more advanced version: allow updates, but show error state
 - can save current board state to local storage
 - Will solve the whole board for you
 - Can put multiple numbers in each square.
 When > 1 nubmer in a square: